 The 2021 schedule of expected California grunion runs is now available on the California Department of Fish and Wildlife (CDFW) website.
 If attending a grunion run, please follow current Covid-19 health guidelines and check with city or county authorities for information about potential beach closures.

-California grunion (Leuresthes tenuis) are unique, because they are one of just two fish species that beach themselves to lay their eggs.
-The other is their sister species, the gulf grunion (L. sardinas), found in the Gulf of California.
+California grunion (Leuresthes tenuis) are unique.
+These small, silvery fish are one of just two fish species that beach themselves to lay their eggs.
+The other beach spawner is their sister species, the gulf grunion (L. sardinas), found in the Gulf of California.
 As waves wash up the sandy shore, grunion surf onto the beach.
 Female grunion dig down at least half of their body’s length into the sand to deposit eggs, while one or more males curl around them fertilizing the eggs.

 Unlike salmon, grunion do not die after spawning.
 They can spend up to a couple of minutes flopping on the beach before returning with the waves, and can return to spawn on the beaches many times during the season.

-If you are going to fish for grunion this year, please follow the regulations listed below and those found in the ocean sport fishing regulations.
+If you fish for grunion this year, please follow the regulations listed below and those found in ocean sport fishing regulations.
 It is also a good idea to check the location of marine protected areas and their associated regulations before going fishing.

 - No take or capture during the months of April and May.
 Be careful on the night of March 31, as the season closes at midnight, right when the fish are predicted to show up.